vialectrum/vialectrum-server/HOWTO.md

 ### Step 7.
 Select your limit

-Electrum server uses leveldb to store transactions.
+Vialectrum server uses leveldb to store transactions.
 You can choose how many spent transactions per address you want to store on the server.
 The default is 100, but there are also servers with 1000 or even 10000.
 Few addresses have more than 10000 transactions.
 A limit this high can be considered to be equivalent to a "full" server.
 Full servers previously used abe to store the blockchain.
-The use of abe for electrum servers is now deprecated.
+The use of abe for Vialectrum servers is now deprecated.

 The pruning server uses leveldb and keeps a smaller and faster database by pruning spent transactions.
 It's a lot quicker to get up and running and requires less maintenance and diskspace than abe.

-The section in the electrum server configuration file (see step 10) looks like this:
+The section in the vialectrum server configuration file (see step 10) looks like this:

      [leveldb]
      path_fulltree = /path/to/your/database